quickthyme/qloop/docs/introduction.md

 in a type-safe manner, but they can quickly become difficult to read or muck around with for any practical use of chaining.

-Instead, `QLoopPath` is provided, which allows you to compose series of segments together, in a less-violent, more readable way.
+`QLoopPath` addresses this, by allowing you to compose a series of segments together, in a less-violent, more readable way.

-We don't have to give up complete type safety, however, as the failable initializer will return `nil` if any segment fails to link to one of its neighboring segments.
+This is accomplished using *type-erasure*, but we don't have to give up type safety completely.
+The *failable initializer* will return `nil` if any segment in the chain fails to link to one of its neighboring segments.

-You always have a way to ensure everything is correct.
+When using paths, **you always have a way to ensure everything is correct.**
 Besides, it's trivial to verify the operation chains in our unit-tests, thanks to their ability to consistently describe themselves.

-The main benefit of using `path`, is that it improves readability of composed `segments`, as well as providing a convenient bundle which can then be bound to any loop, or combined with other paths and/or segments to form even more complex operation chains.
+Just like with a loop, a path behaves as a bundle for its segments.
+They are typically bound to a loop at some point, or combined with other paths and/or segments to form more complex chains.

+The practical benefit of using `path`, is that it improves readability of composed `segments`.
+In practice, once "baked in", they seldom need changing.

 <br />